Szzzzzzzzzzzz/Sprinters/README.md

 ## Update Record

+### Ver 2.32 Iteration 2
+15/9/2020
+Create a button at the bottom in the Guide to setup account page link to the Children Vaccination page.
 ### Ver 2.31 Iteration 2
 15/9/2020
 Create a button at the bottom in the About MHR page link to the Guide to setup account page.